Things to Do in Tampa, Florida

 Step Into Immigrant Roots at Ybor City Museum State Park

-Outside, the gardens are peaceful, with palms and shaded benches perfect for a quiet moment.
+Outside, the gardens are peaceful and my favorite highlight, with palms and shaded benches perfect for a quiet moment.
 The whole area around the museum is steeped in heritage, you feel it in the bricks, the streetcars, even the breeze.

 • Location: 1818 E 9th Ave, Tampa, FL